What if I don't have a Lawyer?

 INTRODUCTION

 It is best for a person appealing or responding to an appeal in the Court of Appeal to be represented by a lawyer.
-Having said this, an individual may represent himself or herself before the Court of Appeal.
+Having said this, an individual may choose self-representation the Court of Appeal.

 If you’re representing yourself in the Court of Appeal, you’ll need to learn about the court system and specific procedures in the Court of Appeal.
 This website can help you.